Transfer Pricing in Venezuela

 Concept and Regulation in Venezuela

-Transfer pricing in Venezuela has as a regulatory precedent the reform introduced in October 1999 to the Income Tax Law (the Law).
+Transfer pricing in Venezuela has as a regulatory precedent the reform introduced in October 1999 to the Income Tax Law.

-Certain reforms have helped to establish the regulatory framework for Transfer Pricing from that time to the present, which to a certain extent has been aligned with the Organization for Economic Cooperation and Development (OECD) on this matter.
+Certain reforms have contributed to establishing the regulatory Transfer Pricing framework since then, which has been aligned to a certain extent with the Organization for Economic Cooperation and Development (OECD) on this matter.

-In 2001, the first amendment was made, in which the OECD guidelines were introduced into the legal framework.
-Subsequently, in 2007, the article related to losses from exchange rate differentials was modified and an article was added that establishes the treatment for financing operations between related parties.
+The first amendment introduced the OECD Guidelines into the legal framework in 2001.
+Subsequently, in 2007, the article related to losses from exchange rate differentials was amended, adding another article establishing the treatment for financing related party transactions.

-Currently, the Transfer Pricing regime is regulated by articles 109 to 168 of the Law, as well as in Administrative Ruling N°2003-2424 established by the Tax Authority and the Organic Tax Code regarding the infractions and penalties to be applied for non-compliance with the Transfer Pricing regulations.
+Currently, the Transfer Pricing regime is regulated by Articles 109 to 168 of the Law, as well as in Administrative Ruling N°2003-2424, established by the Tax Authority and the Organic Tax Code regarding the infractions and penalties for non-compliance with the Transfer Pricing regulations.

-The Arm’s Length principle is a basic principle of Transfer Pricing, since it is based on the principle that the prices or values agreed between related parties are at market value.
+The Arm’s Length Principle is essential for Transfer Pricing, based on the prices or values agreed upon among related parties at market value.

-The Venezuelan transfer pricing legislation includes this principle in Article 109 of the Income Tax Law, when it states that taxpayers who carry out transactions with related parties are obliged to determine their income or costs and deductions agreeing on said operations based on prices that would have been established upon by independent parties in comparable transactions.
+The Venezuelan Transfer Pricing legislation includes it in Article 109 of the Income Tax Law when it states that taxpayers performing related party transactions must determine their income or costs and deductions agreeing on said operations based on prices established by independent parties in comparable transactions.

-• Any company that participates, directly or indirectly, in the management, control or capital of another company.
+• Any company directly or indirectly participating in the management, control, or capital of the other company.

-• When both companies have the same persons participating directly or indirectly in the management, control or capital of the companies.
+• Both companies have the same persons directly or indirectly participating in the management, control, or capital thereof.

 Transfer Pricing Methodology in Venezuela

-In accordance with Article 134 of the Law, in order to analyze whether the prices agreed for transactions with related parties are at market value, five valuation methods are established:
+According to Article 134 of the Law, there are five valuation methods established to analyze whether the prices agreed upon for related party transactions are at market value:

 • Resale Price Method.